Our thoughts are with all who have been impacted by the COVID-19 pandemic.

 We are actively communicating with team members about their role in helping prevent the spread of germs, including thorough hand washing, avoiding contact with people who are sick and, of course, staying home if they are not feeling well.
 The following measures are now in place:

-- Health Screening and educating staff on the symptoms of COVID-19 and policies and procedures for maintaining a healthy workplace
+• Health Screening and educating staff on the symptoms of COVID-19, as well as, policies and procedures for maintaining a healthy workplace, including sending employees home if they arrive at work while feeling ill or displaying symptoms

 We look forward to opening the doors again and welcoming you back soon!
 We value the time and effort it takes to attend events taking place at the Allen County War Memorial Coliseum and we are grateful for the trust you place in us.

-A large number of public and private events have been impacted and Coliseum staff are working diligently on rescheduling and announcing new dates, if applicable.
-Ticket office staff is also working closely with event organizers to process refunds, if applicable, and reschedule events.
+A large number of public and private events continue to be impacted and Coliseum staff are working diligently on rescheduling and announcing new dates, if applicable.
 Please continue to check our website or follow along on Facebook and Twitter for updates.

 - Lauren Daigle World Tour - Thursday, March 11, 2021